Last night I attended a Michaelmas celebration. This required some preparation.

 I say 'almost' because, having made it before, I know that the intensity of the original recipe rendered it almost inedible to people not used to bitter chocolate.

 Therefore, I used half the raw cacao (100g instead of 200g) and increased the coconut oil by 50g.
 Then I kept adding maple syrup (instead of any other type of sugar) until it tasted good.
 That ended up being 95% of a $15 bottle of raw, organic maple syrup.
 It was a very expensive cake, but 110% worth it.
-If you are very dedicated to the idea of 'raw', please note that most maple syrup is not, unless you buy 'grade B unfiltered'.
+If you are very dedicated to the idea of 'raw', please note that most maple syrup is not.
 You could use unheated honey, agave or coconut sugar instead, if you want to keep it really raw.

 It was still quite bitter, so I sprinkled some chopped dried apricots on the top.
 As I came home with just one slice left on the platter, and a couple of requests for the recipe, I'd call it a success.